Salkhad: History

 The city is mentioned four times in the Hebrew Bible as "Salcah" (סַלְכָּה), a settlement in biblical Bashan.
 Beginning in the second century BC Salcah was a flourishing Nabataean city, where the gods Dushara and Allat were worshiped.
 A dedication to the goddess Allat, dated to year 17 of the reign of Malichus II, son of Aretas IV (AD 57), survives from the first century AD.

-Afterwards it was incorporated into the Roman province of Arabia, it was one of the important cities in Hauran during Roman and later Byzantine epochs, Salkhad is indicated in the Madaba mosaic map of the sixth century AD.
+Afterwards it was incorporated into the Roman province of Arabia, it was one of the important cities in Hauran during Roman and later Byzantine epochs, Salkhad is indicated in the Madaba Map of the sixth century.

 Due to the strategic position of the city overlooking Hauran plains to the west, the Ayyubid dynasty built a fortress in Salkhad between 1214–1247 to counter a possible attack of the Crusades into inner Hauran.
-It has also been said that Al-Afdal was exiled here by his uncle and brother.
+It has also been said that al-Afdal ibn Salah ad-Din was exiled here by his uncle and brother al-Aziz Billah.

 The importance of the city decreased after the Crusades, and it was occasionally overrun by Bedouins seeking pasture in the summer for their flocks.